VISITOR COUNT

 1607 - The First Settlers of the New World

-About twenty of the 54 men aboard went ashore, led by Captain Christopher Newport, who named the land "Cape Henry" in honor of the Prince of Wales.
-The party ventured to the north named the land "Cape Charles" in honor of the Duke of York.
+About 20 of the 54 men aboard went ashore, led by Captain Christopher Newport, who named the land "Cape Henry" in honor of the Prince of Wales.
+The party then ventured to the north and named the land "Cape Charles" in honor of the Duke of York.

 Their diaries and letters recorded that the land was of "faire meaddowes and goodly tall trees, with fresh-waters running through the woods."